Wednesday, November 30, 2011

 PERFORMANCES

 I always enjoy films where even actors in bit roles are cast and directed to fit in as a valuable part of an ensemble.
 The cast of The Matchmaker fits seamlessly and are all rhythmically on the same page.
 Each plays it comically large, but real... like in those great old comedies of the '30s.
 I get a kick out of seeing the ridiculously young Shirley MacLaine paired with the surprisingly sweet and non-creepy Anthony Perkins.
-Both are just so likable, you root for their romance the first time you see them together.
+Both are just so likable; you can't help but root for their romance the first time you see them together.

 Love, Turn of the Century Style